bdombro/full-page-cache-warmer/README.md

 Star me!
 And/or open up a pull request or email me for ideas (see package.json for email)

 ## Related
+1. https://github.com/sys0dm1n/varnish-cache-warmer - Similar, but doesn't fully load the page so is only surface deep.
 1. https://github.com/knyzorg/Sitemap-Generator-Crawler
 1. https://github.com/GoogleChrome/puppeteer
 1. Any other crawler